-Many models and computer simulations have been devised to describe these processes.
-Early models had magnetic fields regulating the collapse by slowing the gravitational contraction \citep[e.g.][]{Shu87, Mouschovias87b}, but these models were largely ruled out by observations \citep{Crutcher09}.
-Many modern turbulent fragmentation models are based on \citet{Padoan95}, wherein some subset of the lognormal density PDF is turned into stars \citep{Krumholz05, Hennebelle11, Padoan11}, though the physics behind these models is different from one another.
+Many modern turbulent fragmentation models are based on \citet{Padoan95}, wherein some subset of the lognormal density PDF is turned into stars \citep{Padoan02, Krumholz05, Hennebelle11, Padoan11}, though the assumptions behind these models are different from one another.
 More recent models include the inertial flow model \citep{Pelkonen21}, where large scale flow drives core formation, and the three phase model of \citet{Offner22}, wherein turbulence gives way to coherent structures.
 Our simulation set up and outcomes are similar to these, with a few notable differences due to the novel way in which we examine the collapse.